 At first, I had so many white, matted frames from our previous gallery wall that I wanted to utilize those within this new eclectic gallery wall to save a few bucks.
 I was going to do white, wood, and gold.

 So I got the frames laid out on the floor and just sat with them for weeks.
 But there was something that didn’t seem right.
 And I realized we really had no white in this room.

 So I decided to spraypaint the white frames black.
-And just like that, it all pulled together and complemented the space.
+And just like that, it all pulled together and complimented the space.

 Then I knew we wanted to use some wood frames to tie in the wood elements around the fireplace, hardware, and decor.
 And lastly, I wanted just a little sparkle, and being we had leftover gold frames, gold it was!